Magneticraft-Team/Magneticraft/README.md

 # Magneticraft
 Magneticraft mod, more info in curseforge https://minecraft.curseforge.com/projects/magneticraft

-### This mod is no longer being developed!
-At October 10th 2018, the 4th year anniversary of the mod, we decided to stop the development of this mod.

-If anyone wants to continue the mod, the License allow copy, modification and redistribution of the mod's code and assets.

 ### Compiling the mod
 This is a small tutorial for non-modders to get the last version of the mod from github, so you can play with alpha versions of the mod.